Priyanka’s Story: Catching Up at Camp

 Even though the camp has ended, Priyanka’s rekindled enthusiasm for learning has not.
 In her precious free time between chores and school, Priyanka devours the books and worksheets Pratham staff have left for the students.
 Now, Priyanka can’t wait to return to the city—but not as a construction worker.
 She looks around furtively before divulging this secret, “I want to be a teacher like Seema ma’am who taught me during the camp.
 And I want to teach my favorite subject: math!”

 India has achieved universal enrollment, but many children like Priyanka are falling through the gaps.
-Pratham makes it possible for children to get a quality education so they too can succeed.
+Pratham makes it possible for them to get a quality education so they too can succeed.
 Support kids like Priyanka by donating now.